vanntastic/Pretty-Buttons/README.markdown

     <%= destroy_button "Delete User", user_path, :method => :delete %>

     # run the following task to get a list of all icon based button methods
-    # note that you will need the `less` command to run this task, sorry window people
+    # note that you will need the `less` command to run this task, sorry windows people
     rake pretty_buttons:list

 USAGE